Otto Ambros

 Otto Ambros (19 May 1901 – 23 July 1990) was a German chemist and Nazi war criminal.
 He is known for his wartime work on synthetic rubber (polybutadiene, or "Buna rubber") and nerve agents (sarin and tabun).
 After the war he was tried at Nuremberg and convicted of crimes against humanity for his use of slave labor from the Auschwitz III–Monowitz concentration camp.
-In 1948 he was sentenced to 8 years' imprisonment, but released early in 1951 for good behavior.
+In 1948, he was sentenced to 8 years' imprisonment, but released early in 1951 for good behavior.

 Early life

 The son of a university professor, Ambros attended school and passed his Abitur exam in Munich.
-In 1920 he went to the University of Munich to study chemistry and agricultural science.
-In 1925 he gained a doctorate, studying under the 1915 Nobel Prize for Chemistry winner, Richard Willstätter.
+In 1920, he went to the Ludwig-Maximilians-Universität München to study chemistry and agricultural science.
+In 1925, he gained a doctorate, studying under the 1915 Nobel Prize for Chemistry winner, Richard Willstätter.

 IG Farben and Nazi activities

 Beginning in 1926, Ambros worked at BASF in Ludwigshafen.
 In 1930, he spent a year studying in the Far East.
 From 1934, he worked at IG Farben, becoming head of their Schkopau plant in 1935.
+He joined the Nazi Party in November 1938.
 His division of IG Farben developed chemical weapons, including the nerve agents sarin (in 1938) and soman (in 1944).
 In this capacity, Ambros was an advisor to Carl Krauch, a company executive.
 The name sarin is an acronym of the initials of the discoverers, with Ambros being the "a".

 Ambros then managed the IG Farben factories at Dyhernfurth, which produced tabun (a nerve agent similar to sarin), and at Gendorf, which produced mustard gas (a poison gas originally developed and used in World War I).
 The Dyhernfurth factory included a slave labor concentration camp with about 3000 prisoners who were used for the most hard and dangerous work at the plant, and as human test subjects in nerve gas experiments.

 At IG Farben, Ambros also helped research how to produce polybutadiene rubber, which they gave the trade name "Buna rubber" because it is made using butadiene and sodium (Na).
-This was an important project because the war cut off Germany from raw materials for natural rubber, and in June 1944 Ambros was awarded a prize of one million marks by Adolf Hitler in recognition of this work.
-In 1941 Ambros selected the site for the Monowitz concentration camp and the Buna Werke factory, which produced Buna rubber using slave labor from the Auschwitz camp, and he then spent the rest of the war serving as plant manager of Buna-Werk IV and managing director of the synthetic fuel production facility at IG Auschwitz.
+This was an important project because the war cut off Germany from raw materials for natural rubber, and in June 1944, Ambros was awarded a prize of one million marks by Adolf Hitler in recognition of this work.
+In 1941, Ambros selected the site for the Monowitz concentration camp and the Buna Werke factory, which produced Buna rubber using slave labor from the Auschwitz camp, and he then spent the rest of the war serving as plant manager of Buna-Werk IV and managing director of the synthetic fuel production facility at IG Auschwitz.

 In 1944 Ambros was awarded the Knight's Cross of War Merit Cross.